JWM-CU/mmc3/README.md

 To fork and run, you will typically need to:
 * fork and copy files to your local computer (use github desktop and visual studio code).
 * Install [Jekyll](https://jekyllrb.com/docs/installation/) which requires installation of Ruby.
-* Run `bundle exec jekyll serve` by command line your repository root directory.
+* Run `bundle exec jekyll serve` from command prompt in your repository root directory.
 This creates/modifies the new "_site" folder that is your static website.
 * Your site is now hosted locally at `localhost:4000`, which you can input as a URL into your web browser.
 * Many changes will be automatically re-built into the website when you save changes to your files.